TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/Data_Engineering.md

 > - Amazon SageMaker
 > - Amazon Athena

-## Missing Data

 ## Handle missing data

+> Description: The replacing (or leaving alone) of missing data

+(how should missing data be handled?
+Should columns be deleted, values inputted etc?
 There are many methods that can be used to handle missing data:

 >[!TIP]
 > Ensure you understand when to use these and when not too